Summy99/CS673-patient-intake/README.md

 3. At the end of first cycle, the group arrives at consensus which is the easies task to implement.
 This task is treated as reference task and is assigned a value of 1 point.
 All the other tasks are required to be estimated as an integral multiple of this reference baseline easiest task.

-4. Then the arbitrator is swapped and the group follows the same procedure for the fraction of the backlog that has not been estimated yet.
+4. Then another group member takes the role of arbitrator for next round and the group follows the same procedure for the fraction of the backlog that has not been estimated yet.